abhishekydv7/news-aggregator/README.md

 ## ⚙️ How It Works

-* Fetches news via NewsAPI
+* Fetches news via GNewsAPI
 * Dynamically renders cards using JavaScript
 * Uses localStorage to store saved articles
 * Implements debounce to reduce API calls